White officer indicted for murder in killing of black man

-DALLAS (AP) — A grand jury on Friday indicted a white former Dallas police officer on a murder charge in the killing of her unarmed black neighbor when she says she mistakenly went to his apartment rather than her own and shot him, according to Dallas County court records.
+DALLAS (AP) — A grand jury on Friday indicted a white former Dallas police officer for murder in the shooting of her unarmed black neighbor after she says she mistakenly went to his apartment rather than her own and opened fire when he appeared in the darkness.

-Amber Guyger was arrested on a manslaughter charge three days after the Sept.
-6 shooting of her 26-year-old neighbor Botham Jean, a native of the Caribbean island nation of St. Lucia who attended college in Arkansas and had been working in Dallas for accounting and consulting firm PwC.
+Dallas County District Attorney Faith Johnson announced the indictment of Amber Guyger flanked by members of the family of victim Botham Jean, a native of the Caribbean island nation of St. Lucia who attended college in Arkansas and had been working in Dallas for accounting and consulting firm PwC.

+"I truly believe that she inflicted tremendous evil on my son," Jean's mother Allison said after the announcement.
+"He didn't deserve it.
+He was seated in his own apartment."

+Guyger was arrested on a manslaughter charge three days after the Sept.
+6 shooting of the 26-year-old Jean, prompting criticism that the original charge was too lenient.
+But Johnson said at the time that the grand jury could upgrade the charges, which it did Friday.

 Guyger told investigators that after finishing her shift, she returned home in-uniform and parked on the fourth floor of her apartment complex's garage, rather than the third floor, where her unit was located, according to an affidavit prepared by the Texas Rangers.
 She said she got to what she thought was her apartment — Jean's was directly above hers — and found the door ajar.
 She opened it to find a figure standing in the darkness.
 She said she pulled her gun and fired twice after the person ignored her commands.